tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/产品简介/产品性能_intl_en.md

 ## Performance Data
 ### Performance references
 The time needed to execute Redis commands varies.
 Businesses use different database commands in their production environments; therefore, the corresponding performance values will also vary.
 The test results listed here are obtained with specified parameters and are for your reference only.
-Please conduct tests in your actual business environment for more accurate results.
+Conduct tests in your actual business environment for more accurate results.

 #### Single-node test performance
 |  Redis Instance Specification | Connections | QPS |